15000 Ellipsoidal Binary Candidates in TESS: Orbital Periods, Binary Fraction, and Tertiary Companions: Completeness of the sample

 In Fig.~\ref{fig:selection-functions} we show the one-dimensional selection efficiency as a function of period for each of the $q$ distributions that were simulated.
 We find that the $q$ distribution does not have a strong effect on selection efficiency.
 The scatter of selection efficiency between different input distributions is of order a few per cent.
 We adopt a relatively conservative uncertainty of ten per cent on all estimates of the selection efficiency, to account for the unknown distribution of mass ratios.
 We therefore revise the previous completeness estimates to $58 \pm 6$, $40 \pm 4$, $28 \pm 3$, and $17 \pm 2$ per cent for periods less than 1, 2, 3, and 5 days, respectively.

 Our sample also contains a significant number of contact binaries (see Section~\ref{sec:contacts} for further discussion of these targets.)
 As Equations~\ref{eq:beer}--\ref{eq:ell3} are not valid for binary systems that are beyond Roche-lobe filling, we repeat the completeness simulations for the case of contact binaries.
 We generate contact binary lightcurves using the software package \software{phoebe} \citep{Prsa2005,Prsa2016}.\footnote{We first confirmed that, for detached binaries, \software{phoebe} and Equations~\ref{eq:beer}--\ref{eq:ell3} produce consistent amplitudes.} Because the parameter distributions for contact binaries are somewhat different, we calculate reasonable orbital periods and mass ratios using equations 1, 2, and 9 of \citet{Gazeas2009}, using the primary mass of the randomly-selected input lightcurve, and setting the temperature of both stars equal to the main-sequence temperature of the primary star.
 We then confirm that the resulting parameters describe a physically-realistic contact binary using the internal checks of \software{phoebe}.
 1\,500 lightcurves were generated in this way.
 The resulting selection efficiency as a function of period is also shown in Fig.~\ref{fig:selection-functions}.
-The lower selection efficiency of simulated contact binary when compared to detached binaries arises because a large fraction of contact binary orbital periods are inaccurately selected (the equal eclipse depth leads to \porb\,$/ 2$ being selected instead).
-Those targets are then removed by the $a_1 > a_2$ cut described in Section~\ref{sec:candidate-selection}.
+The lower selection efficiency of simulated contact binary when compared to detached binaries arises \review{ from a combination of factors.
+Firstly, Equations~\ref{eq:beer}--\ref{eq:ell3} are not valid for contact binary systems, and therefore it is less likely that a physical solution to those equations exists to describe the observed lightcurve.
+Secondly, contact binary systems are more likely to display eclipses, which affect selection in a complex manner (described in more detail below).
+Thirdly, for a large fraction of contact binaries, the \software{beer} algorithm fails to accurately measure the orbital period} (the equal eclipse depth leads to \porb\,$/ 2$ being selected instead); those targets are then removed by the $a_1 > a_2$ cut described in Section~\ref{sec:candidate-selection}.

+\review{ The selection efficiency of a binary system is also affected by the potential presence of, and morphology of, eclipses.
+To investigate this, we used the package \software{ellc} to estimate the depth of eclipses in our previously-described simulated populations of detached and contact binary systems. }